Field Component

 </Field>

-.
-For more information, see the documentation on the <Control>
+The <Field> component takes in the same props as <Control>.
+For more information, see the documentation on the <Control> component.

 Field-specific Prop Types